YourMobileGeek/100DaysOfCode2019/README.md

 * Day 82-83
   > Testing and learning web elements today and yesterday.
 Whenever you make a template element, it engulfs every child element/content of your custom element.
 What i want to know is how do i put them in separate templates without actually writing ```<template>``` in my html.

+* Day 84
+  > Finally figured out how to arrange the child elements with the *slot limitations* in custom elements and their styles.
+Its really cool and more flexible if you can believe that.
+Will do the main animation tomorrow (most probably)